 Medical Editor: John P. Cunha, DO, FACOEP

-Dextrose (hydrous dextrose) Injection is used as a source of nutrition with water and calories.
-It is available in generic form.
-Common side effects of Dextrose include fever, blood clot, and infection or inflammation at the injection site.
+Dextrose (hydrous dextrose) Injection is a fluid replenisher and caloric supply used as a source of nutrition with water and calories.
+Dextrose injection is available in generic form.
+Common side effects of Dextrose injection include fever, blood clots, and infection or inflammation at the injection site.

 Talk to your doctor about your individual dosage recommendation.
 Some drugs may interact with Dextrose.
 Tell your doctor all medications you take.
 Before taking Dextrose tell your doctor if you have diabetes.
 If you are pregnant only take Dextrose if clearly needed.
 Talk to your doctor about taking Dextrose if you are breastfeeding.